Helsinki Shipyard

-Helsinki Shipyard Oy is a Finnish shipbuilding company based at Hietalahti shipyard in Helsinki, Finland.
-The company was established in 2019 to continue the shipbuilding activities of Arctech Helsinki Shipyard in Finland.
+Helsinki Shipyard (officially DNY Finland Oy) is a Finnish shipbuilding company based at Hietalahti shipyard in Helsinki, Finland.

 History

 Helsinki Shipyard was established in May 2019 to take over the shipbuilding activities of Arctech Helsinki Shipyard at Hietalahti shipyard in downtown Helsinki.
 The company had become an economic burden for its Russian owners after the European Union and the United States imposed economic sanctions on the shipyard's Russian state-owned parent company, United Shipbuilding Corporation (USC), as a response to the Russian involvement in the unrest in Ukraine.
 In early 2018, it was reported that USC was looking for a new majority owner for Arctech Helsinki Shipyard which was making heavy cumulative losses and had been unable to attract new orders since 2016.
 In April 2019, the Russian government finally authorized the sale of the shipyard.

 The sale of the shipbuilding operations in Finland was announced on 15 May 2019.
-In preparation of the transaction, a new shipbuilding company Helsinki Shipyard would be established to take over the assets and operations of Arctech Helsinki Shipyard at Hietalahti Shipyard.
-It would then be sold to Algador Holdings, a private Russian company owned by Rishat Bagautdinov ja Vladimir Kasyanenko while Arctech would remain as a subsidiary of the United Shipbuilding Corporation and continue shipbuilding operations in Russia as a shareholder of the Saint Petersburg-based Nevsky Shipyard.
+In preparation of the transaction, a new shipbuilding company Helsinki Shipyard Oy was established to take over the assets and operations of Arctech Helsinki Shipyard at Hietalahti Shipyard.
+It was then sold to Algador Holdings, a private Russian company owned by Rishat Bagautdinov ja Vladimir Kasyanenko, while Arctech remained as a subsidiary of the United Shipbuilding Corporation and would continue shipbuilding operations in Russia as a shareholder of the Saint Petersburg-based Nevsky Shipyard.
 Victor Olerskiy, the former deputy Russian transport minister and the former head of Federal Agency of Maritime and River Transportation, was appointed as the chairman of the board of the new company.

+Following the Russian invasion of Ukraine in February 2022, the shipyard's future became uncertain even though neither the Finnish company itself nor its Russian owners were targeted by the new international sanctions against Russia.
+According to the Mayor of Helsinki, Juhana Vartiainen, the city would have to re-evaluate the long-term land-lease agreement for the Hietalahti shipyard, located in central Helsinki, due to the changed geopolitical situation.

+In March 2023, Helsinki Shipyard announced that the Quebec-based shipbuilder Chantier Davie Canada (Davie Shipbuilding), part of the Inocea Group, had exercised an exclusive option for the potential purchase the Finnish shipyard's assets.
+The negotiations had reportedly begun already in December 2022.
+The conditional business purchase agreement, subject to approval of the authorities and fulfillment of the terms of the agreement, was signed in April 2023.
+In June 2023, the City of Helsinki agreed to extend the land lease agreement for the shipyard site by 50 years until 2073.
+The acquisition was completed on 3 November 2023.
+Following the change in ownership, the shipyard has continued using Helsinki Shipyard as the brand name while the legal name of the new company is DNY Finland Oy.